 Admittedly, feeding your Shiba Inu or Shiba Inus homemade food on a daily basis is not for everyone.

-You can now also purchase homemade balanced dog meals to give to your dog occasionally (this option gets expensive).
+You can also purchase homemade balanced dog meals to give to your dog occasionally (this option gets expensive).

-Even just a little fresh food supplementation can make a tremendous difference.
+But even just a little fresh food supplementation can make a tremendous difference.
 Here’s a scientific study done on Scottish Terriers.

-So in other words, this article is not only about feeding your Shiba Inu 100% homemade food - it’s about understanding what you need to do feed your Shiba Inu “better”.
+So in other words, this article is not only about feeding your Shiba Inu 100% homemade food - it’s about understanding what you need to do to feed your Shiba Inu “better”.

-Whether that better is switching to a higher grade “dog” food, adding more fresh food to your dog’s meals, or fulling switching to fresh - every change for the better is all that matters.
+Whether better is switching to a higher grade “dog” food, adding more fresh food to your dog’s meals, or fulling switching to fresh - every change for the better is all that matters.

 Why Feed Your Dog Homemade?